Krzysztofkol/AccuracyQuest/README.md

 4. Download compressed folder `AccuracyQuest-main.zip` somewhere to your PC
 5. Unzip `AccuracyQuest-main.zip`
 6. Go to the main folder `AccuracyQuest-main` or `AccuracyQuest`
-7. Run code by double-clicking `start-accuracy-quest.bat`
+7. Run code by double-clicking `AccuracyQuestLauncher.bat`
 8. Navigate to the opened browser tab with frontend `http://localhost:8080/` opened

 ### Dependencies: